raquelalegre/energy_maps/README.md

 # Energy Maps
-This Flask application presents several plots and maps with information obtained from tweets from 18th January 2016 - 16th January 2016 about British energy companies.
+This Flask application presents several plots and maps with information obtained from tweets from 18th January 2016 - 16th February 2016 about British energy companies.

 These tweets have been stored in a CartoDB account and georeferenced so that